kinnewig/dealii-FROSch-interface/README.md

 In step-1, a RAS preconditioner for the Laplace problem is demonstrated, and in in step-2, an ORAS preconditioner with Robin interface conditions is shown.

+Important aspects of this work are part of deal.II, which you can find here: https://github.com/kinnewig/dealii/tree/FROSch-preconditioner.
+Other important aspects of this work are part of FROSch, which is part of Trilinos.
+Therefore, you can find it here: https://github.com/kinnewig/Trilinos/tree/OptimizedSchwarz

+## Citation
+Please use the *Cite this repository* button in the *About* section of this repository.

 ## Installation - Dependencies
 The wrapper for FROSch was not yet merged into deal.II.
 Also, the Geometric FROSch preconditioner has yet to be yet merged into Trilinos.